ironsheep/P2-FLASH-FS/THEOPSv2.md

 ## Locating a next block to allocate to a file [L]

-Our wear leveling is accomplished by two mechanisms.
-The first is by how we choose a block to be allocated.
+Our wear leveling is accomplished by two mechanisms:

+1. The first is by how we choose a block to be allocated.
 We randomly pick a block from within the entire flash filesystem space.
-The 2nd mechanism then ensures the leveling.
-Once the new location is randomly determined then if the block is already in use we relocate the contents of that block and continue to place our new content in this location.
+2. The 2nd mechanism then ensures the leveling.
+Once the new location is randomly determined then if the block is already in use we relocate the contents of this block to another randomly picked open location and continue to place our new content in this first random location.

-## This is my first ...
+## This is my second ...

-This is my first version of this Theory of Operations Document.
+This is my second version of this Theory of Operations Document.
 If I've not covered something here that you would like to see please let me know by filing issue, contacting me directly or by posting your request in our P2 Forums.

 Please enjoy!